Discretization Invariant Networks for Learning Maps between Neural Fields: More Details on Discretization Invariance

+\paragraph{Neural fields} We define the variation of a neural field as the sum of the variations of each channel.

-The notion of discrepancy is not limited to the Lebesgue measure.
-The existence of low discrepancy point sets has been proven for non-negative, normalized Borel measure on $[0,1]^d$ due to \citet{discrepancy_non_uniform_measures}.
-An extension of our framework to non-uniform measures is a promising direction for future work (see Section \ref{high_discrepancy}).
+\textbf{Note}: The notion of discrepancy is not limited to the Lebesgue measure.
+The existence of low discrepancy point sets has been proven for non-negative, normalized Borel measures on $[0,1]^d$ due to \citet{discrepancy_non_uniform_measures}.
+An extension of our framework to non-uniform measures is a promising direction for future work (see Appendix \ref{high_discrepancy}).